-Potter was born in Kensington in 1866.
-As an adult she settled in the Lake District, a region she had visited as a child on family holidays.
+It is only when she turned 47 that she settled in the Lake District, a region she had visited as a child on family holidays.
 In an effort to preserve the countryside she loved so much, she bought swathes of land, which she donated to the National Trust on her death.
-That close to 100,000 people visit her home, Hill Top Farm, each year, is testament to the enduring popularity of her books.

 |What||Beatrix Potter: Drawn to Nature Exhibition, V&A Museum|